tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 ![](coupling-4.png)

-This class depends on 2 internal classes, which means it's CBO value is 2, while CBO result of SourceMeter is 0.
+This class depends on 2 internal classes, which means it's CBO value is 2 and this class has little coupling with other classes, while CBO result of SourceMeter is 0.

 For those which is coupled with `GsonFlattener`, the coupling should be __control coupling__, this class explicitly controls the logic of others.